-With the notable exception of having children, investing in property is the single biggest financial and emotional commitment most of us will ever make.
+Investing in property is probably the single biggest financial commitment most of us will ever make.

 It's no problem though, right?
 That sort of thing is right up your, ahem, street.